wtf-fivem-mods/wtf_characters/README.md

 -- This function may return nil if the player hasn't yet selected -- their character to play.
 You can use this in your script after -- you're sure they've entered the game.
-Use WTF.WaitForCharacter() -- in your resource's startup code.
+Use WTF.WaitForCharacter() -- or WTF.OnCharacterSelect() in your resource's startup code.
 --
 -- This function is performant and can be included in game loops.
 --